reddit/baseplate.py/docs/api/baseplate/observers/sentry.rst

 The Sentry observer integrates `sentry-sdk`_ with your application to record tracebacks for crashes to `Sentry`_.

+.. versionchanged:: 2.0

+   The underlying library for communicating with sentry was changed from Raven to sentry-sdk.

 .. _sentry-sdk: https://docs.sentry.io/platforms/python/
 .. _Sentry: https://sentry.io/welcome/